Nosherwan/react-form-validation/README.md

 ### Authentication

-To authenticate with the API you'll need to set an `authtoken` header on all requests and pass the key you will have been given as the value.
+To authenticate with the API you'll need to set an `Authorization` header on all requests and pass the key you will have been given as the value.
 This key identifies a single student (you).

 ### Endpoints